alexeybi/threat-monitor/README.md

 ## Network Threat Monitor

-This application allows monitoring network requests in browser in near real-time showing a threat type for each request.
+This application allows monitoring outgoing requests over a wireless network in browser in near real-time showing a threat type for each request.

 ### Threat analysis